sunnysamuel2112/trydj/README.md

 # trydj

 here is change that has been done.
 Hello there, Im in too.
+(I refers to Khazihajira)